Undergraduate Program

 Mines’ Metallurgical and Materials Engineering department offers two undergraduate programs: 1) Metallurgical & Materials Engineering and 2) Ceramic Engineering.
 The programs provide students with a fundamental knowledge of the processing, properties, selection, and application of structural and functional materials.
 Metallurgical, materials, and ceramic engineers have a hand in every manufacturing industry.
 We educate engineers who are on the leading edge of modern technology, constantly developing new materials for numerous applications including in electronics, aerospace, transportation, biomedical, and energy.

 The student outcomes for both programs have been designed in parallel with ABET assessment and with close feedback from industry.
 Our graduates complete a Bachelor of Science degree then pursue careers in industry or enroll in graduate programs to expand their knowledge and research on materials and ceramics.
-For more detailed information on the programs, see both the right-side column and below, and for ceramic engineering specifically, please contact the department directly.
+See below for more detailed information on the programs.

 Accreditation